Stephen-Montague/reading-notes/index.md

-## Welcome to My Reading Notes
+# Welcome to My Reading Notes

-Notes:
+## Notes

 [Reading 1](markdown-basics.md)
 [Reading 2](reading02.md)
 [Reading 3](reading03.md)

-This is a "GitHub Pages" site built via the sources in this GitHub [repository](https://github.com/Stephen-Montague/reading-notes/) with a style theme from  [Jekyll](https://jekyllrb.com/) to learn and practic Full Stack Web Development at [Code Fellows](https://codefellows.org/).
+This is a "GitHub Pages" site built via this [repository](https://github.com/Stephen-Montague/reading-notes/) to begin Web Development at [Code Fellows](https://codefellows.org/).

-These notes show the use of Markdown syntax, which can be used as a shortcut for formatting plain text, similar to using HTML, and in fact HTML is a compatible subset of Markdown.
-In my case, it's a decent place to start when reviewing the basics of Web Development.
 While I have some experience in programming, Full Stack development hasn't been my focus until now, so I look forward to this journey.

-### Growth Mindset
+## Growth Mindset

-Code Fellows follows an intense program of study and practice in coding, but in the first days, the course instructors also suggest that we make a quick assessment of our mindset - here named a "Growth Mindset."
+Code Fellows follows an intense program of study and practice, but in the first days, we also make a quick assessment of our mindset - here named a "Growth Mindset."
 So what is a this?
-In my mind, it's finding balance in all, most likely with daily effort, to do 2 things:
+To me, it's finding balance in all, most likely with daily effort, to do 2 things:

 1. Accept some limits
 2. Push some limits

 Obivously, these 2 are opposed, hence why we always need to find some healthy, happy balance.

-Health and happiness, action and rest... there's many things to balance, in any course of study.
+Health and happiness, action and rest - there's much to balance in any course of study.

-I look forward to completing the Code Fellows program with this in mind.

-### Markdown Demo
+## Markdown Demo

 To demo more Markdown, here's a few quotes with competing ideas held by the same person.

-**George S. Patton 1885–1945**
+### George S. Patton 1885–1945

 > Take calculated risks.
 That is quite different from being rash.
 > *6 June 1944*